jzhao23/american-dream-jobs/docs/AI_RESILIENCE_METHODOLOGY.md

 2. **Individual careers vary**: The classification represents aggregate trends for occupation categories.
 Individual job security depends on many factors including employer, location, skill level, and specialization.

-3. **AI capabilities are evolving**: The AI exposure data is based on research from 2021.
+3. **AI capabilities are evolving**: The primary AI exposure data (GPTs are GPTs) is based on 2023 research; the fallback (AIOE) is from 2021.
 AI capabilities continue to advance, potentially affecting exposure levels.

 4. **EPOCH scores are subjective**: While based on job requirements from O*NET, the scoring involves subjective assessment of human advantage dimensions.